Sleep Advice for Neurodivergent Children and Young People

 • Lack of routine – All children and young people find reassuring routines to help them settle to sleep useful but an Autistic child might find a lack of a bedtime routine very upsetting and stressful.

 • Sensory issues – Many neurodivergent children and young can be hypersensitive to sensory experiences e.g. sound, touch, smell, taste or vision.
-This can be both distracting and distressing and make the process of falling asleep very difficult.
-For example the feel of a blanket or the sound of people nearby could be distressing.
+This can be both distracting and distressing and makes the process of falling asleep very difficult.
+For example, the feel of a blanket or the sound of people nearby could be distressing.

 • Transition – Some neurodivergent children and young people may struggle with transitions between a ‘doing activity’ and ‘calming bedtime activity’ and therefore need plenty of time and reassurance around bedtime to support the transition.